KarelZe/edu/maschinelles-lernen/01_self_test.md

   * In the E-Step the KL is minimized to zero, while the log likelihood remains unchanged, hence the lower bound has to increase.
 This is due to the fact, that the lower bound is the difference between the unchanged marginal likelihood and the KL.
   * In the M-Step the lower bound also increases, unless it's already at the maximum, as the new parameter set has to be at least as goood as the old parameter estimate.
 * Why does EM always improve the marginal likelihood?🧠
-  * Mariginal log-likelihood is always improved in the maximization step, as the lower bound is maximized with repsect to $$\theta$$ to give some new $$\theta^{\text{new}}$$.That is, the $$\mathcal{L}$$will go up.
+  * Marginal log-likelihood is always improved in the maximization step, as the lower bound is maximized with respect to $$\theta$$ to give some new $$\theta^{\text{new}}$$.That is, the $$\mathcal{L}$$will go up.
 But as $$q$$is determined with the old parameters, it will be different to the new posterior distribution of $$p$$.
 Hence, the KL will be non-zero or positive.
 So the sum of both terms will be greater than before.
 * _Why can we optimize each mixture component independently with EM?_🧠
   * We can separately update the single components and coefficients in the M step, as the objective of the lower bound is additive. \(p.
 43\)
-  * TODO: Get better understanding.
+  * TODO: Get a better understanding.
 * Why do we need sampling for continuous latent variables?🧠
-  * Typically it is not feasable to compute the integral in the Maximization step with continous latent variables, as no analytical solutions exist for the integral \(see slide 55 f.\)
+  * Typically it is not feasable to compute the integral in the Maximization step with continuous latent variables, as no analytical solutions exist for the integral \(see slide 55 f.\)
-  * Instead a MC estimation is used to calculate the lower bound.
+  * Instead an MC estimation is used to calculate the lower bound.
 * _Why is a neural network considered a parametric model?_
   * Deep learning models are generally parametric.
 Most often, they have a huge number of parameters, one for each weight that is tuned during training. \(see [here.](https://stats.stackexchange.com/a/322051)\)
 * _What is the link between Entropy and Kullback-Leiber divergence?_